Korean Air Flight 631: Aftermath

-After another incident where an engine of another Korean Air Airbus A330 had malfunctioned after takeoff, Korean Air announced it will be grounding the entirety of its Airbus A330 fleet, pending a safety audit.
+After another incident where an engine of another Korean Air Airbus A330 had malfunctioned after take-off, Korean Air announced it will be grounding the entirety of its Airbus A330 fleet, pending a safety audit.

 Since 31 October 2022, Korean Air changed the Seoul–Cebu route flight number from KE631 to KE615.
 The return flight to Seoul, KE632, was also changed to KE616.